10 Local Ocean-Friendly Restaurants on O‘ahu to Try Now

 Mud Hen Water

-Mud Hen Water, the English translation of Wai‘alae, is another ocean friendly restaurant found on the Kaimukī street that offers a hyper-local menu featuring island-grown produce and fish caught sustainably by local fishermen.
+Mud Hen Water, the English translation of Wai‘alae, is another ocean-friendly restaurant found in Kaimukī that offers a hyper-local menu featuring island-grown produce and fish caught sustainably by local fishermen.
 Known for its modern twists on local style food, the restaurant serves out-of-the-ordinary dishes like its roasted beet poke with smoked macadamia nuts ($9) and its I‘a Lawalu, or local mahi mahi cooked in coals, steamed in banana leaf with local veggies topped with coconut creme ($27).
 Take away your leftovers in a compostable to-go container and feel good knowing you’ve supported more than a few local businesses.

 Maui Brewing Co.

 Maui Brewing Co. follows ocean-friendly practices that extend as far back as its carbon-neutral brewing process.
-The main brewery located in Kīhei, which is set to be completely off the grid this month, reclaims all expelled carbon dioxide through the brewing process and filters it to carbonate its beers and push it through the tap lines, resulting in a completely zero-emission brewing process.
+The main brewery located in Kīhei reclaims all expelled carbon dioxide through the brewing process and filters it to carbonate its beers and push it through the tap lines, resulting in a completely zero-emission brewing process.
 The Waikīkī and Kailua locations offer fresh local meat and veggies from Waiʻanae, Kahuku and other parts of O‘ahu.
 Itching for a Bikini Blonde or Coconut Porter to go?
 Skip the cans and fill up a growler at any of its locations on O‘ahu.